ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 - Added IRC chat system
 - New MurderMystery module for role detection
 - ShowNametags module with enhanced visibility options
+- (2025-12-26) Added a tiny delay to Nuker in order to fix

 ### v6.8.7 (2025-11-11)
 - Improved update consistency